About the DisAbility network

 Committee roles

 Roles are open to all CSP members (including students and associates) who self-identify as part of the network group.
-All you need to do is join the DisAbility network first and apply.
+All you need to do is join the DisAbility network first and apply for one of the roles.

 Job share is available for each role and length of term is flexible.